WideSu/banking_system_backend/README.md

 - ✅ Create users and accounts with an initial balance
 - ✅ Each user may have **one** account (assumed)
-    - stored using **Dictionary** in {'name':'balance'} pair
+    - Accounts are stored using **Dictionary** in {'name':'balance'} pair
-    - one user multiple accounts requires authentications which obeys KISS principle
+    - ⚠️ One user multiple accounts requires authentications which obeys KISS principle
 - ✅ Deposit funds into any owned account
 - ✅ Withdraw funds (no overdraft allowed)
-    - invalid operations trigger appropriate custom exceptions (`InsufficientFundsError`, `AccountNotFoundError`, `NegativeAmountError`) with contextual error messages, while `ValueError` handles general parameter validation.
+    - Invalid operations trigger appropriate custom exceptions (`InsufficientFundsError`, `AccountNotFoundError`, `NegativeAmountError`) with contextual error messages, while `ValueError` handles general parameter validation.
 - ✅ Transfer funds between accounts
-- ✅ View account transaction history *(optional)*
+- ✅ View account transaction history
-    - transaction records are stored in **List**
+    - Transaction records are stored in **List**

 ---